Map of Point Lobos State Natural Reserve

 Cypress Grove, location of the main concentration of ancient Monterey cypress trees (Point Lobos being one of just two places where they grow wild on the California coast), after which the path rejoins the park road, at one of the three main carparks.
 Short trails lead seawards to the westernmost areas - to Point Lobos itself,

-panorama), and to the edge of the ocean at Sea Lion Point.
+Sand Hill for a good panorama of the area, and to the edge of the ocean at Sea Lion Point.
 The sea around the cove is particularly rough and churning, known as

 Devil's Cauldron; just beyond, 400 feet from shore, are several rocks inhabited by many sea lions, whose raucous cries can be heard all over the reserve.
 This part of the coast has several sandy or pebbly beaches, and a low plateau near the water level, formed of sandstone and conglomerate (the Carmelo Formation).
 As this area is close to the road, the paths are often quite busy, unlike areas further east.